 Not all enemies are human villains or their minions.
 But even though Sword and Sorcery adventures don’t lack dangerous beasts to fight, they are usually very exceptional specimens of their kind – ones of enormous size or ferocity – or even truly singular creatures, be it monstrosities born from mutation and witchcraft or nightmarish beings from strange worlds and dimensions.
 Consequently, the world of Malmsturm is home to a manifold of dangerous animals that are deliberately based on examples from the diverse megafauna of our own earth history.
-Whole species of utterly unnatural Lovecraftian abominations however, are no regular feature of local flora and fauna anywhere on the planet.
-The particular historical, physical and metaphysical circumstances in the world of Malmsturm alone suffice, to have such beings appear in temples, as the outcome of a summoning or as ruin-dwellers.
+Whole species of utterly unnatural Lovecraftian abominations, however, are no regular feature of local flora and fauna anywhere on this planet.
+The particular historical, physical and metaphysical circumstances in the world of Malmsturm alone suffice to have such beings appear in temples, as the outcome of a summoning or as ruin-dwellers.
 But while the Sword and Sorcery genre likes to somewhat individualize its truly beastly enemies, it tends to pit its humanoid enemies against the heroes in the shape of faceless hordes of minor minions and thugs, who are then effortlessly slaughtered – a preference that likely comes directly from the tradion of »pulp« adventure stories.
-But whereas fantasy in the tradition of Tolkien has a weakness for a diversity of humanoid »races«, some of which are firmly classified as evil and sworn enemies, Sword and Sorcery is not only averse to simple black and white morals, but also illustrates a world that is predominantly inhabited by humans.
-When other humanoid peoples do make an appearance, they do so in remote locations as degenerate remnants of practically extinct ancient species, whose empires bloomed and perished long before the humans.
-Similarly, in the hidden corners of the world of Malmsturm you can seemingly find such peoples, but on closer consideration a, you could say modern, particularity becomes apparent: All humanoid peoples in this world are, at least in their origins, human!
+But whereas fantasy in the tradition of Tolkien has a weakness for a diversity of humanoid »races«, some of which are firmly classified as evil and as sworn enemies, Sword and Sorcery is not only averse to simple black and white morals, but also illustrates a world that is predominantly inhabited by humans.
+When other humanoid peoples do make an appearance they do so in remote locations as degenerate remnants of practically extinct ancient species, whose empires bloomed and perished long before the humans.
+Similarly, in the hidden corners of the world of Malmsturm you can seemingly find such peoples, but on closer consideration a – you could say modern – particularity becomes apparent: All humanoid peoples in this world are, at least in their origins, human!

 Just as it is ordinary humans that create the dramatic reality of Malmsturm, even the most monstrous peoples are essentially also »only« humans.
-Some – like the Qôroq Qôl – knowingly sacrifice their humanity in service of – how they believe – a greater purpose.
+Some – like the Qôroq Qôl – knowingly sacrifice their humanity in service of, how they believe, a greater purpose.
 Some were made to transfer their spirit into an ever-changing entity of living plants and animals after the death of their human bodies – and now live for centuries in the service of an age-old consciousness.
 Others live in the garbage of gigantic metropolises and embody the tragic consequence of reckless alchemical and magical contamination, while yet others dwell in an almost endless volcanic desert or in the darkness deep below the mountains as descendants of the victims of a cataclysmic malmsturm.
-Essentially it is true in this world – from the icy pole to the equatorial jungle – that even the most alien of peoples evolved from human ancestors – even if now they are thought to be monsters by other humans.
-In the world of Malmsturm, there are no paladins or orcs – only hunters and their prey.
+Essentially it is a fact in this world – from the icy pole to the equatorial jungle – that even the most alien of peoples evolved from human ancestors – even if now they are thought to be monsters by other humans.
+In the world of Malmsturm there are no paladins or orcs – only hunters and their prey.